ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Choosing the implementation

 Of course how you implement the service container is completely up to you but you should at least decide if you want to compile the dependency graph or not.
-It is possible to mix a compiled container with dynamic service definitions but for the love of consistent structuring things, your really should stick with one way.
+It is possible to mix a compiled container with dynamic service definitions but for the love of consistent structuring things, you really should stick with one way.

 You can read more about different types of implementations here: